scholarslab/scholarslab.github.io/collections/_posts/2014-01-07-map-sleuthing-in-africa.md

 layout: post
 slug: map-sleuthing-in-africa
 title: Map Sleuthing in Africa
-categories:
+category: blog
+tags:
 - Geospatial and Temporal
-tags:
-- geospatial
 - gis
+- map
 ---

 One of the many fun things we do in the [Scholars’ Lab](http://guides.lib.virginia.edu/gis) is help people find geographic datasets.